andrew-spade-acn/d3-react-presentation/PITCHME.md

 * A declarative framework for building components, composed together for complex UIs
 * Easy to learn, supported by JSX and component lifecycle methods
-* Super fast, via the virtual DOM and a powerful reconciliation algorithm
+* Super fast, leveraging the virtual DOM and a powerful reconciliation algorithm t
 +++
-In React:
+#### React:
 ```jsx
 const greet = (name) => {
   return `Hello, ${name}!`